(Updated July 2019)

 - Enoteca Vigna Nuova, one of the best wine bars in town is conveniently located near the train station towards Piazza Goldoni.
 Last time I was there we had a wonderful bottle of Franciacorta and curated bites, enough to make a light dinner.
 Could not recommend this place more. address: Via dei Federighi, 3/R, 50123 Firenze FI.
 Open daily 12pm-12am.

 - Vivo Restaurant, The city’s hottest new seafood restaurant promises a daily catch from the Tuscan coast (Orbetello), here you can slurp (or scoop) out fresh oysters, dine on raw red shrimp or ask for the pasta dish of the day.
 I’m a huge fan, while the place itself tends to be a bit modern for my tastes with a very noisy interior, the food more than makes up for the rest.
-Open August, except Ferragosto, the 15th.
+Open August, except Ferragosto, the 15th and Monday lunch.
 Open 12-2:30pm, 7:30-11pm. address: Largo Pietro Annigoni, 9.
 Call +39 333 182 4183.

 - Gilda Bistrot in piazza ghiberti, the heart of Sant’Ambrogio is one of my favorite places to take people.
 It’s very much like eating in someone’s quirky living room, the tables covered in lace, the colorful cups more like goblets.
-I’m more partial to their breakfast and desserts.
+I’m more partial to their breakfast.
 They are closed from August 11th to the 19th.
 Otherwise open Mon-Sat 12-3pm, 7-11pm. address: Piazza Lorenzo Ghiberti, 40-red, 50122 Firenze.
 Call 055 234 3885

 - La Luna pizzeria, just talking about this place makes me smile.
 While the pizza isn’t the best in town, you have Santarpia to thank for that, they do serve a decent pie and offer gluten-free options.
 Perfect for a casual night-out with friends. address: Via Gioberti Vincenzo, 93, Firenze, reservations, call +39 055 663810.
 Open 12-3pm, 7-12am.